Jonaddo/python_sandbox/machine_learning/README.md

 Indeed, after training the **AE**, we can use the first part of the neural-network *aka* the encoder to encode/compress the input dataset.
 This technical have multiple benefits, one of them can increase a classifiers performance.

 In order to showcase the concept, we use a credit card transaction dataset and a gradient boosting decision tree.
+The main libraries are `scikit-learn` and `tensorflow`.